ChilliCream/hotchocolate-docs/docs/stitching.md

 }
 ```

-Moreover, we would like to remove the `analytics` field from our query type since we have integrated the analytics data into our `Message` type.
-Moreover, since with the root field gone we have no way to access `MessageAnalytics` and `CounterType` lets also get rid of these types.
+Moreover, we would like to remove the `analytics` field from our query type since we have integrated the analytics data directly into our `Message` type.

+Since with the root field gone we have no way of accessing `MessageAnalytics` and `CounterType`, lets also get rid of these types.

-The stitching builder has powerfull refactoring functions for your schemas that can even be extended by writing custom rewriters.
-In order to remove a field or a type we can tell the stitching builder to ignore them.
+The stitching builder has powerfull refactoring functions for your schemas that can even be extended by writing custom documenr- and type-rewriters.

+In order to remove a field or a type we can tell the stitching builder to ignore them by calling one of the ignore extension methods.

 ```csharp
 services.AddStitchedSchema(builder => builder